bryanwhiting/blog/christianity/receiving-a-promised-land.md

 ---
-title: Receiving a promised land
+title: 1 Nephi 2 - Receiving a promised land
 description: The Lord gives us one thing, takes it to give us another even better
 date: 2024-01-11 10:52:34
 created: 2024-01-11 10:52:34